wenchangz/gym-inventory/README.md

 ## ORIE 6590 Project: Inventory control with lead times and lost sales
 ### Authors: Wenchang Zhu and Zhi Liu

+**Due to rendering issues with Github, we have included this same content in the PDF we handed in on Gradescope.
+Please feel free to check out that file instead.**

 This document formally defines the lost-sales inventory optimization problem.
 In order to make it tractable, certain discretization measures were considered, making our model slightly different from the one introduced in \cite{XinGoldberg2016} and in Lecture 5 of our class.

 #### Model Setup